lizmat/articles/dont-fear-the-grepper-2.md

 ```
 say (1..10).grep( 2 | 7 );  # (2 7)
 ```
 What magic is this?
-Well, the `2 | 7` indicates a superposition of values Something that is actually more than one value at the same time.
+Well, the `2 | 7` indicates a superposition of values: something that is actually more than one value at the same time.
 These are called [Junctions](https://docs.raku.org/type/Junction) in Raku.

 In the above example, the `Junction` consists of the values `2` and `7`.
 The [`|`](https://docs.raku.org/language/operators#index-entry-Any_junction_operator) indicates that **any** of the values will do when that `Junction` is being used in an expression and the result should collapse to something trueish or non-trueish.
 The `|` is basically syntactic sugar to collect the values for the [`any` function](https://docs.raku.org/routine/any).

 So the above could also have been written as:
 ```
 say (1..10).grep( any(2,7) );  # (2 7)
 ```
 And if you do not know the values you want to smart-match on at compile time, you can also them into an array and give that to `any`:
 ```
-my @targets = (1..10).pick(2);      # two random values between 1 and 10
+my @targets = (1..10).pick(2);     # picks two random values
 say (1..10).grep( any(@targets) ); # (the two values picked)
 ```
 ## Conclusion
 This concludes the second part of the introduction to the `grep` method.
+This refined the functionality of `grep` by introducing the concept of "smart-matching".
+And also introduced the concept of the superposition of values, aka "junctions".

 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner](https://web.libera.chat/?channel=#raku-beginner) channel on Libera.chat, or on Discord if you'd like to have more immediate feedback.

 I hope you liked it!
 Thanks again for reading all the way to the end.